Zora Neale Hurston Dust Tracks Heritage Trail Marker #1

 Zora Neale Hurston Branch Library - 3008 Avenue D

-St. Lucie County's Zora Neale Hurston Branch Library, dedicated in 1991, has a long history of community involvement.
-The Friends of the Library purchased the property and donated it to St. Lucie County.
-The Zeta Phi Beta Sorority and other organizations have provided a large collection of Zora Neale Hurston's works, posters, newspaper articles and videos for the public to use for research and enjoyment.
-Please take time to visit this section of the library to learn more about the world-renowned author buried in Fort Pierce.
+The Zora Neale Hurston Branch Library in St. Lucie County, established in 1991, has a rich history of community engagement.
+The Friends of the Library acquired the property and generously donated it to St. Lucie County.
+Over the years, the Zeta Phi Beta Sorority and other organizations have made contributions to the library's collection of Zora Neale Hurston's works.
+Currently, the library offers many of Zora's works for both checkout and purchase.
+Additionally, the library features a biographical artwork series depicting Zora's life, created by local artist Ade Rossman.
+We invite you to visit this special section to explore more about the world-renowned author who resided in Fort Pierce.

 Zora Neale Hurston Branch Library